dres-dev/DRES/README.md

 - http(s)://{server}/submit?*item*={item}?*timecode*={timecode} where {timecode} is a temporal position within the {item} in the form HH:MM:SS:FF.
 In case just a plain number is passed, the behavior is equivalent to passing the same value as {frame}

 In case no session cookie is passed as part of the request, an additional *session* parameter can be passed to transmit the session id token.
 The session id can be found via the UI in the User Profile, accessible via the top-right menu.
 Alternatively, the information about the currently authenticated user, including the session token, can be accessed via http(s)://{server}/api/user which will return the information in JSON format.

+Alternatively, there we provide a [bunch of examples](https://github.com/dres-dev/Client-Examples) on how to use the DRES OpenApi specifications for various languages, which might be handier than the pure REST submission endpoints desribed above.

 ## Interaction Logging
 Analogously to the VBS server, the logging of interaction sequences and complete result lists is supported.
 The specification of the messages can be found in [this working document](https://www.overleaf.com/read/rppygxshvhrn) as well as the OpenApi specifications.
 The interaction/querying logs can be submittet to http(s)://{server}/log/query and the result logs can be sent to http(s)://{server}/log/result, both via POST.